-You can Bursar-bill your prescription charge (students only), or pay with cash, check, or credit card (VISA, MasterCard, American Express or Discover) at a cashier desk on Level 4.
+You can Bursar-bill your prescription charge (students only), or pay with credit card (VISA, MasterCard, American Express or Discover) or check at a cashier desk on Level 4.
 Staff and faculty may provide their Cornell NetID to have bills sent to their home.

 Online: Log in to myCornellHealth (available 24/7), select “Messages and Pharmacy Services,” and then “New Message.”

 By phone: You may also call our 24/7 automated refill service at 607-254-6337.

-- Please give the Cornell Health Pharmacy at least 24 hours to refill a prescription we have on file.
+- Please give the Cornell Health Pharmacy at least 1 business day to refill a prescription we have on file.

 Tell us when you want to pick up your prescription: